fossfreedom/coverart-search-providers/README.md

  - external API to retrieve artists
  - support for embedded artwork for RB3 and later (Note 2)

+v1.1

+ - made installation default to RB3
+ - install only locale specific to the environment rather than all locales
+ - added uninstall routine
+ - tidied preferences window
+ - fix crash for RB2.99

 Recommended order for Search Providers